unixwzrd/unixwzrd.github.io/html/_posts/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 ## Stable Identity Makes Reruns Boring

 I wanted rerunning intake to be boring.
-For each source, the inventory derives a stable identifier from its origin and computes a content fingerprint.
-The manifest records both, together with the extractor version and enough provenance to understand anything created later.
-When the fingerprint and relevant version have not changed, the pipeline avoids repeating normalization and downstream candidate work.{% if hands_on_link_ready %} The hands-on follow-up shows the [small SQLite record contract behind that manifest]({{ page.series_companion_url | relative_url }}#start-with-a-small-contract).{% endif %}
+The inventory derives a stable identifier from each source, computes a content fingerprint, and records the extractor version and provenance needed by later stages.
+When the fingerprint and relevant version have not changed, the pipeline does not normalize the source again or create another candidate.{% if hands_on_link_ready %} The hands-on follow-up shows the [small SQLite record contract behind that manifest]({{ page.series_companion_url | relative_url }}#start-with-a-small-contract).{% endif %}

-I have to be precise about where that optimization begins.
-The current implementation still opens and fingerprints file sources, and it still reads session messages to calculate their fingerprint.
-Modification time is retained as provenance; it is not a fast path that skips the scan.
-The idempotence is in the durable effects: unchanged sources are not normalized again and do not produce duplicate candidates.
-It is not yet an optimization that avoids every read.

-Stable identity also fixed a more tangible problem.
-Two conversation extracts could land on the same date with similar titles and session suffixes, producing a filename collision even though they came from different sources.
-Adding a stable source-derived suffix made the names collision-resistant without publishing a real session identifier, and a regression test now keeps that behavior from quietly disappearing.
+That does not mean the scan avoids every read.
+It still fingerprints file sources and reads session messages to calculate their fingerprint; modification time remains provenance rather than a shortcut.
+Stable source-derived suffixes also prevent two similar extracts from colliding without exposing a real session identifier, and a regression test keeps that behavior from disappearing.

 ### The Rerun Test